 Is It Time for a Career Move?
 Understanding the Difference Between Comfort and Complacency

 Are you feeling stuck and unfulfilled in your current career?
 As a busy professional with a track record of success, it's not uncommon to wake up one day wondering if you’ve really reached your potential or not.
+Is this it?!
 It’s okay to feel like you've hit a dead end in your current role and the idea of starting over or changing careers at 40 - or 35, or 45, or anytime! - can seem overwhelming.

 But what if I told you that it's not only possible to make a career change at 40, but it's also never too late to pursue a career that brings you energy and purpose?

 In this post, I'll share actionable tips and insights that can help you pinpoint if you’re comfortable or complacent and what to do about it.
-Whether you're looking to make your never career move or completely reinvent your professional life, keep reading to discover how to take the first step toward work that lights you up.
+Whether you're looking to make your next career move or completely reinvent your professional life, keep reading to discover how to take the first step toward work that lights you up.

 The Key Difference Between Career Comfort and Complacency Is Your Mindset